Get a free, no obligation personal loan quote with rates as low as 9.90%

-How Your Payment History Can Affect Your Credit Scores?
+How Does Your Payment History Affect Your Credit Scores?

 Importance Of Your Payment History

-Lenders want to see that you will pay back the money they lend to you.
-If you have multiple missed or overdue payments on your report, you may be unable to borrow money and could be passed over for employment, insurance or property rental.
+Lenders want to see that you will repay the money they lend you.
+If you have multiple missed or overdue payments on your report, lenders may consider you a high-risk and unreliable borrower.
+This, in turn, may reduce your chances of getting approved for a loan or credit product.

-When It Comes to Payment History, Which Accounts Count?
+When It Comes to Payment History, Which Accounts Matter?

 Do Mortgage Payments Affect Payment History?